Team-building games for companies, organizations, and teams

 30–90 minutes

-Process: Jointly weight and evaluate options + criteria (impact, effort, risk, time).
-Result: a traceable decision.
+Process: Options + criteria (impact, effort, risk, time) are weighted and evaluated together.
+Result: a comprehensible decision.

 18) Charity Challenge

-Process: The team plans and executes a joint activity for a good cause.
+Process: The team plans and carries out a joint action for a good cause.
 Focus: collaboration, not competition.

 Suitable for: Team days, values work, culture development